lateefj/mctest/README.md

   resp := NewMockTestResponse(t)
   HomeHandler(resp, req)
   b := "HomeHandler"
-  if !resp.AssertCode(200) {
+  if !resp.AssertCode(http.StatusOK) {
-    t.Fatalf("Response StatusCode is %d asserted that it is %d", resp.StatusCode, 200) }
+    t.Fatalf("Response StatusCode is %d asserted that it is %d", resp.StatusCode, http.StatusOK) }
   if !resp.AssertBody(b) {
     t.Fatalf("Response body is %s asserted that it is %s", resp.String(), b)